Restriction of some unitary representations of O(1,N) to symmetric subgroups: Introduction

-The proof of the Plancherel formula we present works uniformly for all $\sigma\in i\RR\cup(-n,n)\cup(n+2\NN)$, i.e. for both complementary series, relative discrete series and unitary principal series representations.
+The proof of the Plancherel formula we present works uniformly for all $\sigma\in i\RR\cup(-n,n)\cup(n+2\NN)$, i.e.\ for both unitary principal series representations, complementary series, and discrete series representations for the hyperboloid.
 It uses the ``Fourier transformed realization'' of $\pi_{\sigma,\varepsilon}^G$ resp.\ $\pi_{\sigma,\varepsilon,\sub}^G$ on $L^2(\RR^n,\abs{ x }^{-\Real\sigma}\td x)$.
 For this consider first the non-compact realization on the nilradical $\smash{\overline{N}}$ of the parabolic subgroup $\overline{P}$ opposite to $P$.
 We then take the Euclidean Fourier transform on $\overline{N}\cong\RR^n$ to obtain a realization of $\pi_{\sigma,\varepsilon}^G$ resp.\ $\pi_{\sigma,\varepsilon,\sub}^G$ on $L^2(\RR^n,\abs{ x }^{-\Real\sigma}\td x)$.
-The advantage of this realization is that the invariant form simply is the $L^2$-inner product.
+The advantage of this realization is that the invariant form is simply the $L^2$-inner product.
 The Lie algebra action in the Fourier transformed picture is given by differential operators up to order two, the crucial operators being the second order Bessel operators studied in \cite{HKM12}.
-Using these operators we reduce the branching law to the spectral decomposition of an ordinary differential operator of hypergeometric type on $L^2(\RR_+)$ (see Section~\ref{sec:Reduction}).
-The spectral decomposition of this operator is derived in Section~\ref{sec:SpectralDecomp} from the Titchmarsh--Kodaira theory for self-adjoint second-order operators and is used in Section~\ref{sec:BranchingLawPlancherelFormula} to obtain the branching law and the explicit Plancherel formula for the restriction of the representations.
+We remark that similar differential operators for the minimal representation of $O(p,q)$ were previously studied in \cite{KM08} and are called fundamental differential operators there.
+Using these operators in our case we reduce the branching law to the spectral decomposition of an ordinary differential operator of hypergeometric type on $L^2(\RR_+)$ (see Section~\ref{sec:Reduction}).
+The spectral decomposition of this operator is derived in Section~\ref{sec:SpectralDecomp} from Kodaira's result on the Schr\"{o}dinger type operators and is used in Section~\ref{sec:BranchingLawPlancherelFormula} to obtain the branching law and the explicit Plancherel formula for the restriction of the representations.
 An interesting formula for the intertwining operators realizing the branching law in the non-compact picture on $\overline{N}$ is computed in Section~\ref{sec:IntertwinersNoncptPicture}.
 These intertwining operators will be subject of a subsequent paper.